enkidevs/curriculum/typescript/introduction/tsc-data-types-ii/tsc-array-tuple.md

 ### Array

-An array represents a collection of values.
+An array represents an ordered collection of values.
 In TypeScript, there are two ways in which you can define an array:

 ```ts
 // by putting the [] after the type